-Beamer is a news feed that sits within your site.
+Beamer is a changelog and news feed that sits within your site.
 You can share updates for anything, including announcements for new features, on it and add photos, videos, GIFs, and CTAs.
 It opens up when someone clicks the “What’s New” tab in your navigation or icon in your interface.
 It acts as a central place for all your updates and messages.
 Beamer has the option to enable push notifications so that those who have visited your site who have opted in get a message when you post an update.
 When they click, they return to your site with the Beamer feed open.
 It’s a great way to bring back interested leads or customers and engage them on your site right away.

 8. Social Media ad retargeting: